 File Articles of Organization—$100 Filing Fee

-Draft an Operating Agreement & Obtain an EIN
+Prepare an Operating Agreement and Get an EIN

 Frequently Asked Questions: Oregon LLC Search & Registration